George Chuvalo

-George Louis Chuvalo (born September 12, 1937, as Jure Čuvalo) is a Canadian former professional boxer who was a five-time Canadian heavyweight champion and two-time world heavyweight title challenger.
-He is known for having never been knocked down in his 93-bout professional career including fights against Muhammad Ali, Joe Frazier, and George Foreman.
+George Louis Chuvalo (September 12, 1937 – September 12, 2026) was a Canadian professional boxer, who was a five-time national heavyweight champion and two-time world heavyweight title challenger.
+He was famous for having never been knocked down in any of his 93 professional bouts including fights against Muhammad Ali, Joe Frazier, and George Foreman.
 Chuvalo unsuccessfully challenged Muhammad Ali for the heavyweight championship in 1966.
 Chuvalo was inducted into the Ontario Sports Hall of Fame in 1995.

 Early life and career

-Chuvalo was born on September 12, 1937, to Croat immigrants Stipan and Katica from Ljubuški in the Herzegovina region of what is today Bosnia and Herzegovina.
+Chuvalo was born on September 12, 1937, to Croatian immigrants Stjepan and Katica Čuvalo from Ljubuški in the Herzegovina region of what is today Bosnia and Herzegovina.
 Chuvalo became the Canadian amateur heavyweight champion in May 1955, defeating Winnipeg's Peter Piper with a first-round knockout (KO) in a tournament final in Regina, Saskatchewan.
 Chuvalo finished his amateur career with a 16–0 record, all by KO within four rounds.
 Originally nicknamed "Boom Boom", Chuvalo turned professional in 1956, knocking out four opponents in one night to win a heavyweight tournament held by former world champion Jack Dempsey at Maple Leaf Gardens in Toronto on April 26, 1956.

-George Chuvalo's rankings as a heavyweight were: number 9 in 1963, number 5 in 1964, number 3 in 1965, number 8 in 1966, number 4 in 1968 and number 7 in 1970.
+Chuvalo's rankings as a heavyweight were: number 9 in 1963, number 5 in 1964, number 3 in 1965, number 8 in 1966, number 4 in 1968 and number 7 in 1970.